 The bank's liquidity profile is supported by its strong retail and sizeable deposit franchise.
 The bank had an excess statutory liquidity ratio (SLR) investment of ₹13,13,148 crore as on March 31, 2024, which provides adequate liquidity.
-In addition, it has access to borrowings from the RBI's Liquidity Adjustment Facility (LAF) and Marginal Standing Facility (MSF) along with an option to refinance from the Small Industries Development Bank of India (SIDBI), the National Housing bank (NHB), the National Bank for Agriculture and Rural Development (NABARD), etc, and access to call money markets.
-The liquidity coverage ratio (LCR) and net stable funding ratio (NSFR) as on March 31, 2024, stood at 129.02% and 113.87%, respectively, as against the minimum regulatory requirement of 100%.
-The LCR for quarter ended June 30, 2024 stood at 128.98%.
-Furthermore, considering the stable franchise of the bank, SBI is expected to roll over its deposits.
+It has access to borrowings from the RBI's liquidity adjustment facility (LAF) and marginal standing facility (MSF) and an option to refinance from the Small Industries Development Bank of India (SIDBI), the National Housing bank (NHB), and the National Bank for Agriculture and Rural Development (NABARD), etc, and access to call money markets.
+Liquidity coverage ratio (LCR) and net stable funding ratio (NSFR) as on March 31, 2024, stood at 129.02% and 113.87%, respectively, against minimum regulatory requirement of 100%.
+The LCR for quarter ended September 30, 2024, stood at 130.0%.
+Considering the bank's stable franchise, SBI is expected to roll over its deposits.